NohTow/PPL-MCTS/teammates/README.md

-# Choosing The Right Teammate For Cooperative Text Generation 🏇
+# Which Discriminator for Cooperative Text Generation?🏇
-This is the repository for the code of the  **Choosing The Right Teammate For Cooperative Text Generation** (pre-print to be published) paper.
+This is the repository for the code of the  **[Which Discriminator for Cooperative Text Generation?](https://arxiv.org/abs/2204.11586)** paper.

 It is an extension of the code of the **[PPL-MCTS: Constrained Textual Generation Through Discriminator-Guided Decoding](https://arxiv.org/pdf/2109.13582.pdf)** paper, which is at the root of this [repository](https://github.com/NohTow/PPL-MCTS/).
 PPL-MCTS is a plug-and-play decoding method that uses Monte Carlo Tree Search to find a sequence that satisfy a constraint defined by a discriminator.
 It can be used to guide **any** language model with **any** discriminator that verify if the input sequence satisfy the desired constraint or not.